The burden of Fundamentality: Metaphysical ambiguities and the issue of Superdeterminism: What are Superdeterminisms?

 \end{enumerate}

 The main misunderstanding in previous literature has been to treat superdeterministic theories as having the properties of both NSD and MSD, without further clarifying the distinction between these classes.
 In fact, the domains in which these two proposals are situated are structurally different.
 As we shall see, the problem of NSD is primarily \textit{epistemological} (namely, the existence of claims to fundamentality within its theoretical construction).
 In contrast, the problem of MSD is \textit{metaphysical}, i.e. that the instances seen so far of (this form of) superdeterminism seem to involve a confused and unpalatable metaphysics.
 It is therefore not possible to develop a single, unified approach to the issue.
 In a certain sense, our thesis may be divided into two separate claims: \begin{enumerate} \item A NSD theory must necessarily present itself as fundamental in order to shield itself from objections, thereby connoting itself as a theory that is more metaphysical than scientific (as we argue in Section~\ref{sec:Metaphys}); \item The metaphysical theory constructed on the basis of NSD's requirements (MSD) is confused and unpalatable.
-We conjecture this in Section~\ref{sec:MetaSoln}, and we show it formally for IST, the most well-developed example of MSD so far. \end{enumerate}
+We conjecture this in Section~\ref{sec:MetaSoln}, and we show it formally for IST, the most well-developed example of MSD so far. \end{enumerate} Of course, not every proposal for SD can be neatly classified into one category or the other.
+Invariant Set Theory, which we discuss at length in Section~{\ref{sec:MetaSoln}}, for example, could instead be interpreted as a nai\"ve superdeterministic model, if we simply take it as assuming (rather than arguing for) its fundamentality.
+However, this leads to a different set of problems: the metaphysical superdeterministic interpretation of IST, in actively constructing a fundamental metaphysical structure, overcomes the problems faced by its nai\"ve superdeterministic interpretation, at the expense of gaining the problems associated with metaphysical superdeterminism.